Deus est fabula : trio for piano, B flat clarinet and violin

 The first record I ever bought was Machinehead by Deep Purple.
 I was eleven years old and Jon Lord's keyboard playing in this group blew me away, opening my ears to an eclectic musical universe.
 In a strange way Deep Purple led me back to appreciating anew contemporary classical music.
 In 2003 I had the great honour of premiering Jon Lord's one and only Piano Concerto "Boom of the Tingling Strings" in Luxembourg and Brisbane in his presence.
 He was a modest and warm human being, and a highly intelligent musician.
 He died last year and I salute him.
 Lord is another word for Deus.
 This trio seeks to capture some of the energy and surprise of Lord's keyboard playing.
 (Michael Kieran Harvey, Hobart 22/1/2014)

-Instrumentation: Piano, B flat clarinet, violin.
+Instrumentation: Piano, clarinet in B flat, violin.

 Duration: 15 min.